roger8849/cybersecurity/KaliWorkshopProject/Readme.md

 <kbd>![Kali versions](evidences/0.1_Kali_Versions.png)</kbd>

-- [Bare Metal](https://www.kali.org/get-kali/#kali-bare-metal): Installable version which was intalled in an old laptop.
+- [Bare Metal](https://www.kali.org/get-kali/#kali-bare-metal): Installable version which was installed in an old laptop.
 This version was used to execute the Wifi cracking section.
 - [Virtual Box - VM](https://www.kali.org/get-kali/#kali-virtual-machines): Virtual box version of the operative system.
 Used to execute the rest of the project except the Wifi cracking section.
 - [Metasploitable - VM](): Vulnerable Server which will be during the workshop to show common vulnerabilities of the servers, displayed by the tools used here.